dirac-institute/kbmod/docs/source/user_manual/search_space.rst

 Choosing Velocities
 -------------------

 Perhaps the most complex aspect of the KBMOD algorithm is how it defines the grid of search velocities.
+KBMOD always searches linear trajectories defined by two velocity components: ``vx`` is the velocities along the x dimension and ``vy`` is the velocity along the y dimension.
+Both velocities are specified in pixels per day.

 KBMOD allows you to define custom search strategies to best match the data.
 These include:

 * ``SingleVelocitySearch`` - A single predefined x and y velocity.
 * ``VelocityGridSearch`` - An evenly spaced grid of x and y velocities.